 - providing adult and youth education programs

-- sharing animals through pet-assisted therapy and more.
+- sharing animals through Pet-Assisted Therapy

 Humane Society Programs and Services Include: